|Toughest thing at Sorainen? The Bar exam! And a couple of Summer Days parties…|

-When Eesti Energia’s investment programme came mostly to an end in 2015 and I decided to take some time off.
+When Eesti Energia’s investment programme came mostly to an end in 2015 I decided to take some time off.
 You can call it a sabbatical which I think that everyone should do once in a while.
 I had worked 24/7 for 11 years, so I knowingly spent nine months travelling, reading, spending time with the family.
-I spent time with my two lovely boys, a 11-month old and a 2.5-year old.
-Quite recently I decided to get back on the saddle again and at the moment I hold the position of a general counsel at Inbank.
+I spent time with my two lovely boys, an 11-month old and a 2.5-year old.
+Quite recently I decided to get back into the saddle again and at the moment I hold the position of general counsel at Inbank.

 Trustworthiness, keeping one’s promises.
 Getting to the point.
 Openness.

 There is an excellent video that I would recommend to everyone, the commencement speech given by Steve Jobs at Stanford University in 2005.
 My aim would also be to stay hungry, stay foolish.